solyarisoftware/Highlight.vim/README.md

 Execute all Highlight* commands in specified script file.
 By example suppose you want to highlight a list of kweywords at once.
-So you create a script file `my_script_file.script` containing all your Highlight commands as:
+So you create a script file `my_highlight.script` containing all your Highlight commands as:

     HighlightText my_keyword              color43
     HighlightText anoter_keyword          color43